junxit/us-congress-bills-117/bill.md

 ## § 3.
 Extension of authority to enter into leases of non-excess property of the National Aeronautics and Space Administration

-Section 20145(g) of title 51, United States Code, is amended by striking “December 31, 2021” and inserting “December 31, 2031”.
+Section 20145(g) of title 51, United States Code, is amended by striking “December 31, 2021” and inserting “March 31, 2022”.

 ## § 4.
 Determination of Budgetary Effects